How to Heat Corn Tortillas: Insider Secrets

 Corn tortillas are a really essential component of Mexican cuisine - especially tacos! - and heating corn tortillas the right way is the best way to dramatically improve the quality of your homecooked tacos.
 You want them soft and warm, to bring out the flavors and to enhance the texture.
 But should you chuck them in the microwave, bake them in the oven, or fry them in a pan?

-Let's take a look at how to warm corn tortillas the right way!
+Let's take a look at how to warm corn tortillas for tacos the right way!

-So you've just been using your tortilla maker to press some super fresh corn tortillas, Mexican-style.
+So you've just been using your tortilla press to make some super fresh corn tortillas, Mexican-style.
 Now you need to cook those tortillas before you can eat them as part of your tasty taco dinner.